-Incoterms® 2020 ebooks, pocket guides and wall charts are available from ICC order.
+An electronic version of Incoterms® 2020 is available from ICC order.

 The Incoterms® rules were developed by the International Chamber of Commerce to facilitate international trade and for the interpretation of the trade terms that the parties to a contract of sale could agree to apply.

 They are the world’s essential terms of trade for the sale of goods.
 Whether you are filing a purchase order, packaging and labelling a shipment for freight transport, or preparing a certificate of origin at a port, the Incoterms® rules are there to guide you.

 The Incoterms® rules provide specific guidance to individuals participating in the import and export of global trade on a daily basis.

 Who publishes the Incoterms® rules?

 Since its founding in 1919, ICC has been committed to the facilitation of international trade.

 Different practices and legal interpretations between traders around the world necessitated a common set of rules and guidelines.
 As a response, ICC published the first Incoterms® rules in 1936.